Israel's Delek Drilling aims for London listing of restructured company

-JERUSALEM (Reuters) - Israel’s Delek Drilling said on Tuesday it was forming a new company listed in London to manage all of its gas and oil assets and increase its access to foreign investors.
+Israel's Delek Drilling (DEDRp.TA) said on Tuesday it was forming a new company listed in London to manage all of its gas and oil assets and increase its access to foreign investors.

-Delek Drilling, controlled by conglomerate Delek Group, will transfer its ownership to newly formed British firm NewMed Energy and cease its status as a limited partnership.
+Delek Drilling, controlled by conglomerate Delek Group (DLEKG.TA), will transfer its ownership to newly formed British firm NewMed Energy and cease its status as a limited partnership.

 NewMed is expected to publish a prospectus for an initial public offering in London and once the shares are trading, they would be dual-listed in Tel Aviv, Delek said.